LFRezende/hardhat-fundme/README.md

 To see if your mock needs constructor inputs, go to node-modules and find it in the test folder of the respective contract.

+## --> CAUTIONS <--

+1. Remember, always, to export the features you wish to import in other files via module.exports = {} in your root file;
+2. Don't forget () in functions :3